5uie/mfr_pandoc/resume.md

 * Project 1
 * Project 2
 * Project 3

 #### Previous work
-Previous worked on a bunch of things.
+Previously worked on a bunch of things.

 # Professional Activities
 * Achievement 1